Scroll to view all answers or click to jump to a specific subject.

 Will the water taste good?

-As proposed, the new treatment plant will have robust treatment processes able to treat all anticipated raw water conditions in the Willamette both with respect to water quality and taste/odor to a level higher than the existing Hayden Bridge Treatment Plant drawing from the McKenzie River.
+As proposed, a new standalone treatment plant would have robust treatment processes able to treat all anticipated raw water conditions in the Willamette both with respect to water quality and taste/odor to a level higher than the existing Hayden Bridge Treatment Plant drawing from the McKenzie River.

 Will the McKenzie and Willamette water be blended?

-As proposed, the new treatment plant would operate daily to ensure its reliability and operation when needed.
+As proposed, a new standalone plant would operate daily to ensure its reliability and operation when needed.
 This would mean some amount of blending in the system.

 Project Cost & Timeline